Dandigit/pl-projects/jlox/docs/02-overview.md

 [example](../examples/general.lox)

 ### Functions
-Functions in Lox are defined with the `fun` keywords.
+Functions in Lox are defined with the `fun` keyword.
 They can take a maximum of 8 paramaters.
 Lambadas (anonymous functions) are also supported.

 [example](../examples/function.lox)